raspberrypi/documentation/configuration/config-txt/overclocking.md

 #### never_over_voltage

 Sets a bit in the OTP memory (one time programmable) that prevents the device from being overvoltaged.
-This is intended to lock the device down so the the warranty bit cannot be set either inadvertently or maliciously by using an invalid overvoltage.
+This is intended to lock the device down so the warranty bit cannot be set either inadvertently or maliciously by using an invalid overvoltage.

 #### disable_auto_turbo